-Developmental delay, usually rather affecting speech than motoric development, is the first sign to occur in children with a full mutation.
-Children frequently are of above-average body length and have an above-average head circumference.
-Occasionally, signs of weakness of the connective tissue such as hyperextensibility of the joints and muscular hypotonia are observed.
-Characteristic features include hyperactivity and autistic behaviour.
-Apart from larger outer ears, phenotypical characteristics such as a long face and prominent chin are features typical for fragile X syndrome in adults; however, they are less marked in children.
+Developmental delay, usually affecting speech rather than motor development, is the first sign to occur in children with a full mutation.
+The children are frequently of above-average body length and have an above-average head circumference.
+Occasionally, signs of connective tissue weakness such as joint hyperextensibility and muscular hypotonia are observed.
+Characteristic features include hyperactivity and autistic behavior.
+Apart from larger outer ears, phenotypical characteristics such as a long face and prominent chin although not so obvious in childhood, are typical for adults with fragile X syndrome.
 Men frequently show postpubertal macroorchidism.
-Female carriers of the full mutation may have a variety of signs and symptoms ranging from an inconspicuous phenotype (approx. 30%) to a severe intellectual disability similar to the one found in men.
-Approximately 20% of all female carriers of the premutation have a fragile X-associated primary ovarian insufficiency (FXPOI).Elderly, especially male carriers of the premutation show a progressive neurologic clinical picture in more than 30% of all cases, consisting of intention tremor, gait ataxia, parkinsonism, autonomic dysfunction and dementia.
-This has been termed the fragile X-associated tremor/ataxia syndrome (FXTAS).
+Female carriers of the full mutation can have highly variable symptoms, ranging from an inconspicuous phenotype (approx. 30%) to a severe intellectual disability similar to that found in men.
+Approximately 20% of female premutation carriers undergo premature menopause (fragile X-associated primary ovarian insufficiency, FXPOI).Elderly, especially male premutation carriers show progressive neurological disease in more than 30% of all cases, consisting of intention tremor, gait ataxia, parkinsonism, autonomic dysfunction and dementia; named fragile X-associated tremor/ataxia syndrome (FXTAS).